Zianon Pazniak: Founding of the BPF

 The events of Dziady-88 (pictured here) occurred because of Pazniak's research into Kurapaty.
 He proposed the requiem and the cross procession.

-On 19 October 1988, Pazniak led a meeting with other nationalists at the Minsk House of Cinema (now the Red Church) to create an organizing committee of the Belarusian Popular Front (BPF) and also the movement "Martyrology of Belarus" to document repressions in the USSR.
-The BPF was modeled after similar fronts that were under indirect government control in the Baltics.
-Soon after this, thousands of people in Minsk marched to Kurapaty when the committee revealed its investigations into it, in what came to be known as Dziady-88.
+On 19 October 1988, Pazniak convened a meeting with other nationalists at the Minsk House of Cinema (now the Red Church) to create an organizing committee of the Belarusian Popular Front (BPF) and also the movement "Martyrology of Belarus" to document repressions in the USSR.
+The BPF was modeled after popular fronts in the Baltics.
+Soon after this, thousands of people in Minsk marched to Kurapaty in what came to be known as Dziady-88, spurred by the committee's revelations.
 During the events of Dziady-88, Pazniak proposed the idea of a cross procession with a requiem being performed for the victims, which was implemented.
-The rally ended with preventive arrests and tear gas, but Pazniak read off the Front's declaration despite him being detained.
+Though the rally ended with arrests and tear gas, Pazniak managed to read the Front's declaration before being detained by Soviet police.
 The founding congress of the BPF took place in Vilnius from 24 June to 25 June 1989, as it was not permitted in Minsk, which was attended by about 400 delegates.
 BPF was the first party in the modern history of Belarus following the dissolution of the Soviet Union.
 It quickly became popular as there was no other opposition movement, which also led to Alexander Lukashenko briefly supporting the movement and also giving a speech at a rally alongside Pazniak in Mogilev.